btakita/philosophy/src/love.md

 ## [Ontology](./ontology.md)

-Love is the attractive force that bonds an [Entity](./entity.md) to another entity to intentionally benefit the other entity.
+Love is the attractive force that bonds an [Entity](./entity.md) to another entity to benefit the other entity.

 ## [Epistemology](./epistemology.md)